-The Higher School Certificate examination for Hospitality (240 indicative hours) will involve a written examination consisting of multiple-choice items, short answers and extended response items.
+The Higher School Certificate examination for Business Services (240 indicative hours) will involve a written examination consisting of multiple-choice items, short answers and extended response items.
 The questions will be based on units of competency and HSC Requirements and Advice detailed in the syllabus.
-The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.
+The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a learner to receive a vocational qualification but may be used in the calculation of the ATAR.

-Course Costs: Please refer to your School's Fees Schedule/Policy.
+Course Costs: Please refer to your School's Fees Schedule/Policy

 Refund Arrangements on a pro-rata basis Delivery Arrangements: Integrated into timetable